Alanma23/PrettyNCU/README.md

 **NCU profiling not executing**
 - The tool enforces mandatory NCU execution
-- If Claude tries to analyze without profiling, this is a bug - please report it
+- If PrettyNCU tries to analyze without profiling, this is a bug - please report it
 - Check that the Bash tool has proper permissions in your environment

 ## License